 Since you have the authority in the relationship, giving the information can be relatively easy.
 Acknowledging and working with the power dynamic?
 That’s the hard part.
 That’s leadership.

-Stay tuned for part three, where we’ll talk about how to make reviews meaningful for your top performers.
+Next read how to make reviews meaningful for your top performers.

 *Good Authority is now available in paperback.
 Pick up your copy here.